 Growing up, I thought I was the shyest person on the planet.
 It was so bad that entering a room with a minimum of two people got my heart pounding against my chest.
 As a teenager, I couldn’t make eye contact with people when talking with them.
-I was (I still am) a couch potato.
+I was an indoor person.
 I preferred staying indoors to read and write to going out and meeting people.
-Timidity prevented me from answering questions in class, even if I was 100% sure of the answer (this continued till my university days, although not as severe as before).
-The truth is, only a few people knew this about me.
+Timidity prevented me from answering questions in class, even if I was 100% sure of the answer (this continued until my university days, although not as severe as before).
+The truth is, not many people knew this about me.

 I didn’t like the way I was.
 I envied my peers who were so outspoken and acted like they had no care in the world.
 I wondered why I just couldn’t be like them.
 I was (I still am, lol) a brilliant girl, but timidity was ruining me.
 So I decided to work on myself (I’m still working on myself).
 I have greatly improved.
 I engage in some stuff now that no one would ever believe that I was that girl who couldn’t make eye contact when talking with others.

 Before I share tips on how I managed timidity, it’s important to understand some causes of the monster.
 Yes, timidity is a monster.
-Anything that can prevent you from maximising your full potential is a monster.
+Anything that prevents you from maximizing your full potential is a monster.